 Green tea is high in a powerful type of antioxidant called catechins.
-One kind of catechin in particular is thought to be responsible for lots of green tea’s healthful effects: epigallocatechin-3-gallate, or EGCG.
+Scientists believe that one kind of catechin in particular is responsible for lots of green tea’s healthful effects: epigallocatechin-3-gallate, or EGCG.

 'Scientific studies have demonstrated that EGCG has lots of benefits for your health thanks to its ability to fight free radicals.
 It’s an anti-inflammatory, can help prevent heart attacks, and can even help inhibit ‘bad’ LDL cholesterol.(2)'

 Unsurprisingly, drinking matcha, which contains the whole tea leaf, gives you a higher dose of EGCG than drinking a regular green tea infusion.